-- Regular review of older adults, and where appropriate care packages have been adjusted - A small number of older adults who use building-based day services have been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carer's emergency plans are being offered. - Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre.
+- Regular review of older adults, and where appropriate care packages have been adjusted - A small number of older adults who use building-based day services have been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carer's emergency plans are being offered. - Where possible and where capacity allows, we are offering very limited outreach to those who are assessed as high priority that have not been able to attend or have chosen not to attend a centre, however again we are reviewing the safety of this option under the new national lockdown.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 11 January 2021.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 25 January 2021.

-Closure of building based Day Centres for people with a Learning Disability (ASCODR 3) This has been reviewed on twenty-one occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+Closure of building based Day Centres for people with a Learning Disability (ASCODR 3) This has been reviewed on twenty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 28 December 2020 notes that a working group has continued to explore options for the future of these services.
+The latest review on week beginning 11 January 2021 notes that a working group has continued to explore options for the future of these services.
 This review has taken account of the newly published Adult Social Care: COVID Winter Plan 2020-2021.